bjoern-hempel/apache-host-viewer/README.md

 ```
 user$ apache-host-viewer --help

+An apache host viewer (v0.0.27) by Björn Hempel <bjoern@hempel.li>.

 Usage: apache-host-viewer [options...]
  -h,    --help                    Shows this help.
+ -v,    --version                 Shows the version number.

+ -l,    --only-list-domains       Only list the domains, that are available on this system.

  -m,    --markdown                Shows the output as markdown and disable all other output types (json, html) - default output
  -j,    --json                    Shows the output as json and disable all other output types (markdown, html)